The Best Times And Places To View Fall Foliage In Washington

 If it feels like autumn barreled into Washington overnight like a pumpkin spice-scented tidal wave, you’re not imagining things.
 Fall foliage hits its peak pretty early here, especially in the eastern half of the state.
 Thanks to the experts at the Great Smoky Mountains National Park, we’re able to know when to see fall colors in Washington.
 And our advice is to get outside as soon as you can.
 Before you know it, these vibrant colors will be gone for the rest of the year.

-Washington fall foliage is absolutely breathtaking.
+The fall colors in Washington will blow you away!
 Enjoy your fall to the fullest by checking out one of these beautiful fall day trip destinations.

 When To See Fall Colors In Washington